 Many thank to Victor as we got this one on the house.
 A chicken liver salad, so yes this was cold.
 Making a guess here, but I would say this had been cooked and then marinated in Mirin or Sake, and some soy sauce.
 Add a little Spring onion and you’re done.
 The Mirin/Sake would take away, the sometimes overpowering iron taste.
 This was a cracker.
 I really took to this one, as did we all.
 And because it was free, I am certain it tasted even better, ha ha.

 Here comes some meat.
-Well meat based produce.
-Did I see deep fried chicken skin there on the menu?
-Yes I did.
-OK sweetheart two of them please.
+Well meat-based produce.
+Did I see deep-fried chicken skin there on the menu?
+Yes, I did.
+OK sweetheart two of them, please.
 A little chilli dipping and boom you’re off.
 Man oh man, time to order another beer with these.
-I could have ate plate after plate of these, and beer after beer of course.
-Chicken version of pork scratchings.
+I could have eaten plate after plate of these, and beer after beer of course.
+The chicken version of pork scratchings.

 Ding Dong!!!
 I love you Tori Kawa Age.